gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-remote-state-configuration-dry.md

 ### Using the generate property to generate terraform code for managing remote state

-While the default way terragrunt manages remote state is through `terraform init` with `-backend-config`, you can also use the `generate` property to configure terragrunt to geneerate a `.tf` file in the terraform working directory with the backend configuration.
+While the default way terragrunt manages remote state is through `terraform init` with `-backend-config`, you can also use the `generate` property to configure terragrunt to generate a `.tf` file in the terraform working directory with the backend configuration.

 The `generate` property is an object that accepts two parameters: